Kyle Bartley: Leeds United loan

 On 1 July 2016, Bartley joined Championship club Leeds United on loan for the 2016–17 season.
 The move saw him link up with his former Swansea manager Garry Monk.
 He was given squad number 5.
 Bartley made his Leeds debut on 7 August against Queens Park Rangers in a 3–0 defeat, and scored his first goal for the club in a 2–1 win against Blackburn Rovers on 13 September.

 Four days later, Bartley captained Leeds United to a 2–0 victory against Cardiff City, and he continued to deputise as captain when Liam Bridcutt was unavailable.
 On 3 October, after scoring in a 2–1 victory and producing a solid defensive display, Bartley was named in the EFL Team of the Week.
 On 17 December Bartley scored a late winner in a 1–0 win over Brentford to help maintain Leeds in the playoff positions; his performance saw him named in the EFL Team of the Week for the second time in the season.

 After making 50 appearances in all competitions and scoring 6 goals, Leeds confirmed that Bartley would be returning to Swansea when his loan expired.
 Bartley announced, "I've said many times that I've loved every minute here.
 It's been a fantastic club for me, the fans have been great, the staff have been great and the players are fantastic".

 Return to Swansea (2017–2018)

 In August 2017, Bartley returned to Swansea and signed a new four-year contract.
 Later that month he picked up a serious knee injury in the EFL Cup match against MK Dons and was ruled out for several months with medial ligament damage in his knee which required surgery.
 After returning from injury in January 2018, Bartley picked up another knee injury in April 2018 which would rule him out for rest of the season.

 West Bromwich Albion

 On 16 July 2018, Bartley joined Championship club West Bromwich Albion on a three-year contract for an undisclosed fee.
 He scored his first goal for the club in a 4–1 win against Reading on 6 October 2018.

+On 22 May 2024, he was offered a new contract by the club.

+Retirement

+On 8 August 2025, Bartley announced his retirement from playing due to a knee injury sustained the previous season.
+Following his retirement, he revealed that he would require a knee replacement as he had no ligament remaining.